tux-76/connect4-ai/README.md

 To install on Linux or MacOS:
 1. Be sure you have the `g++` compiler and that it supports C++11 or later.
 The `make` and `git` packages are also required.
 2. Clone the repository. `git clone https://github.com/tux-76/Connect4-AI`
-3. Make the file from the release directory. `make -C Release all`
+3. Make the examples directory. `make -C examples all`
-4. Run the executable. `./Release/connect4-ai`
+4. Run the executable. `./examples/terminal-example`

-**NOTE:** If you are on _Windows_ or this method doesn't work for you, try using an IDE or your own compiler to compile the source code (in the src folder), ignoring the makefile.
+**NOTE:** I'm sorry for the lack of Windows support.
+Try Googling: make for Windows.

 ## Controls
 Before each move you will be presented with the current Connect-4 board, with blank spaces being represented by a `-`, like so: